1963 Giro d'Italia

 The 1963 Giro d'Italia was the 46th running of the Giro d'Italia, one of cycling's Grand Tour races.
 The Giro started in Naples, on 19 May, with a 182 km stage and concluded back in Milan, on 9 June, with a 136 km leg.
 A total of 120 riders from 12 teams entered the 21-stage race, which was won by Italian Franco Balmamion of the Carpano team.
 The second and third places were taken by Italian riders Vittorio Adorni and Giorgio Zancanaro, respectively.

 Teams

 Twelve teams were invited by the race organizers to participate in the 1963 edition of the Giro d'Italia.
 Each team sent a squad of ten riders, which meant that the race started with a peloton of 120 cyclists.
 From the riders that began the race, 86 made it to the finish in Milan.

 The teams entering the race were:

+Most of the riders were Italian riders.
+The exceptions were 8 riders from Belgium, 3 from Switzerland, 2 from Spain and 2 from the Netherlands.

 Route and stages

 The race route was revealed to the public on 25 March 1963 by race director Vincenzo Torriani.